 \subsection{Blockchain and Smart Contracts}

-A \emph{blockchain} is a decentralized, append-only ledger that stores an ordered sequence of blocks; each block includes transactions, a timestamp, and the previous block’s hash, yielding immutability and tamper-evidence~\cite{nakamoto2008bitcoin,bonneau2015sok}.
-A \emph{smart contract} is a program replicated and executed by blockchain nodes that enforces state transitions and agreements without intermediaries, enabling programmable, trustless transactions~\cite{buterin2014next,wood2014ethereum}.
+A \emph{blockchain} is a decentralized, append-only ledger storing an ordered sequence of blocks; each block includes transactions, a timestamp, and the previous block's hash, yielding immutability~\cite{nakamoto2008bitcoin,bonneau2015sok}.
+A \emph{smart contract} is a program replicated and executed by blockchain nodes, enforcing state transitions without intermediaries~\cite{buterin2014next,wood2014ethereum}.

 PrivaDE targets an EVM-compatible chain, which provides a secure, verifiable substrate for data exchange and computation.
-We use the chain to: \begin{itemize} \item \textbf{Commit inputs.} Data contributions and model parameters are posted as cryptographic commitments, creating a binding, immutable audit trail. \item \textbf{Enforce MPC fairness.} Contracts escrow deposits and impose penalties for deviations, discouraging aborts and enforcing compliance during MPC. \item \textbf{Enable atomic payment.} Transfers to data contributors trigger only on verifiable completion (e.g., successful checks/proofs), preventing unilateral defection. \item \textbf{Support extensibility.} The same infrastructure integrates with off-chain storage (e.g., IPFS) for availability and scalability. \end{itemize}
+We use the chain to: \begin{itemize} \item \textbf{Commit inputs.} Data contributions and model parameters are posted as cryptographic commitments, creating a binding, immutable audit trail. \item \textbf{Enforce MPC fairness.} Contracts escrow deposits and impose penalties for deviations, discouraging aborts and enforcing compliance during MPC \cite{fairmpc}. \item \textbf{Enable atomic payment.} Transfers to data contributors trigger only on verifiable completion (e.g., successful checks/proofs), preventing unilateral defection. \end{itemize}